 Horse racing is a big deal in Hot Springs.
 Horse racing on the second weekend in April is a really big deal!
 The Arkansas Derby is the third and final leg of Kentucky Derby prep races at Oaklawn Racing and Gaming.
 The winner of the race earns enough points to enter the Kentucky Derby.
 Oh, and there’s a bit of money given away as well.
 The purse (split between all the horses in the race) is $1 million, and the winning horse receives 60%.
-The 2019 Arkansas Derby is 4/13/19, and if you want to be a part of this big deal, here are some insider tips:
+The 2020 Arkansas Derby will run on Saturday, April 11, and if you want to be a part of this big deal, here are some insider tips:

 - Make your Hot Springs, AR, lodging reservations soon.
 Our rooms are quickly filling up, and we don’t want you to miss out!
 For the best rates, access to all our available rooms, and exclusive benefits, be sure to book direct.